Management and Mitigation of Damages from Incidents in Facilities Owned or Leased by Public Services and Procurement Canada

-(This document to be utilized in conjunction with the Infrastructure Continuity Plans)
+(This document to be utilized in conjunction with the Infrastructure Continuity Plans) (accessible to Public Services and Procurement Canada employees only)

 An incident is an unforeseen event which is either planned or accidental in nature.
 The types of incidents vary and can include: structural collapse, electrical failure, flood, fire, personal injury etc. An incident claim is a process whereby an attempt is made to recover the costs of damages resulting from an incident and can be initiated either by or against Public Services and Procurement Canada (PSPC).
 Since PSPC does not self-insure, claims may only take place where there is a liable third party.
 Determination of liability must take place immediately following an incident.